personalis/hgvslib/README.md

 Future plans
 -------------------
--Function to produce multiple HGVS aliases for the same variant from an expanded form
+- Function to produce multiple HGVS aliases for the same variant from an expanded form
+- Cross-verify duplication and insertion sequences

 Unit Tests
 -------------------